UBC-CPEN311-Instructors/blackboard-lectures/pow-example/README.md

     - clear-box tests (i.e., implementation-dependent)
 6. RTL implementation
     - each module needs to have a unit testbench that tests only that module
-7. Simulation (Modelsim)
+7. Verify (simulate with Modelsim)
-    - fix bugs until all tests pass
+    - fix bugs until all modules pass unit tests
+    - fix bugs until full design passes all testsuites
-    - add a test for each bug that is not caught by testsuite
+    - add a test for each bug that is not caught by unit tests or testsuites
-8. Synthesis (Quartus)
+8. Synthesize and Validate (Quartus and ModelSim)
     - if constraints (timing, area) violated, go back to step 4 and rethink implementation
+    - check on FPGA board, simulate post-synthesis netlist
 9. $$$$$$$$$

 Typically, verification (testing) requires several times more time and effort than doing the actual design.
 One reason for this is that having a comprehensive test suite makes the design _much easier_: you have (hopefully) already thought through all possible behaviours in steps 2 and 3, so designing the circuit in step 4 will be easier, and step 6 is just translating your circuit diagram to Verilog.
-Another reason is that getting things wrong can be very expensive: fabricating a few tens of samples for a large ASIC chip can cost upwards of $1mln, and if a “small bug” in a single module means that the chip does not do its job, you need to make another one.
+Another reason is that getting things wrong can be very expensive: fabricating a few tens of samples for a large ASIC chip can cost upwards of a million dollars, so if a “small bug” in a single module means that the chip does not do its job, you need to make another one.

-Why write the tests first?
-This is actually faster because it forces you to think about all the possible behaviours and _really_ understand the problem, which makes designing the circuit much easier.
-And if you don't, the assumptions you made in your implementation are likely to leak into your testsuite, and as a result your testsuite probably might not cover all possible cases, which can make for a debugging nightmare.
+Why write the tests first? **This is actually faster because it forces you to think about all the possible behaviours and _really_ understand the problem, which makes designing the circuit much easier.** If you don't, the assumptions you made in your implementation are likely to leak into your testsuite, and as a result your testsuite probably might not cover all possible cases, which can make for a debugging nightmare.

 ## Example: POW!